West Virginia Law Review

 Jurisdictions with this type of defense are few in number

-criticism from courts and commentators alike; [FN90] even
+and have elicited criticism from courts and commentators

-defense.
-[FN91] Clearly, those who subscribe to the
+a no-motive recantation defense.
+[FN91] Clearly, those who

 Nonetheless, the motive-irrelevant standard does have its